Wearing Viking Clothing Today

 Speculative / LARP Clothing

-In the middle of this spectrum you will find the largest population of casual Viking enthusiasts, often referred to as live-action role players (LARPers) or Cosplay, or simply families who want to dress up at a local Viking festival.
-While these people respect what the hardcore reenactors are trying to do, they do not have the same sort of personal prohibitions or convictions against speculation or ardent demands of only wearing clothes that are exact matches to what was found in a handful of archaeological discoveries.
-"What else might have I had worn if I was a Viking during those days?" is a valid question for them.
-They would like to look like a Viking but don’t really mind if their tunic is made out of cotton for modern comfort ...or if their Viking pants might include pockets for the sake of convenience.
+In the middle of this spectrum you will find a large population of casual Viking enthusiasts, often referred to as live-action role players (LARPers) or Cosplay, or families who are simply wanting to dress up at a local Viking festival.
+While these people respect what the hardcore reenactors are trying to do, they do not have the same sort of convictions or personal prohibitions against speculation or ardent demands of only wearing clothes that are exact matches to what was found in a handful of archaeological discoveries.

 Individual efforts fall on many points along this spectrum.
 The different goals of drama, fun, or strict realism create different results, but the enthusiasm is the same.